 Akkhan Condemn Crusader Skills and Runes

 On this page, we explain how to choose and use your skills when playing Akkhan Condemn Crusader in Diablo 3.
-Updated for patch 2.6.4 and Season 16.
+Updated for Patch 2.7.5 and Season 28.

 Your stalwart source of protection is found in the signature Crusader steroid Akarat's Champion.
-Once you reach the comfortable 56% CDR threshold, you can maintain Akarat's Champion form indefinitely.
+With the rework of the Akkhan set, you no longer have a specific CDR breakpoint to chase, but you still want CDR across all of your gear, so you can be sure to maintain permanent Akarat's Champion comfortably.
 While it increases your damage multiplicatively by 35% and supplies you with 5 Wrath per second as a base effect, the skill also takes on a defensive role through the tanky Prophet rune.
-Supplying you with 150% additional Armor and a free life, this skill will juggle nicely with the Indestructible passive to keep you safe and alive in high Greater Rifts.
+Supplying you with 150% additional Armor and a free life, this skill will keep you safe and alive in high Greater Rifts.

 Finery is another Crusader staple, adding 1.5% Strength for every socket across your gear, including weapon and jewelry.
 Assuming an average of 10 sockets across a well-equipped character, Finery amounts to a decent boost of both damage and toughness.

 Long Arm of the Law doubles the duration of the active effects of Laws and ensures near-permanent uptime of Unstoppable Force or Wings of Angels.
 Aided by this passive, you will have an easy time maintaining spam of Condemn during the prolonged fights of Greater Rifts, and the valuable party-wide speed buff in regular Rifts.

 Lord Commander earns it place among your Passives by simply bumping up the damage of your Phalanx summons by 20%.
 The passive grows in value if you go for a generator-less, Steed Charge-using build, as it cuts the mount downtime by 25%.